 Best gay retirement communities in AZ

 A women’s only mobile home and RV park in Apache Junction AZ is a private community located in the Greater Phoenix Metropolitan area for residents 55+.
 The group is close and supportive, has fun events for residents and offers beautiful scenery on the property.

 Ideal for residents who seek a combo of independence and fun, Fountaingrove Lodge is the first LGBT senior community in the nation to offer 5-star living, with personalized care as needed.
 What’s 5-start living?

 From gourmet dining and concierge services to spa treatments and housekeeping, the attentive staff caters to residences’ every need.
-That’s 5-start living.
+That’s 5-star living.

 From chocolate parties to wine nights to golfing to Pride events, every LGBT person will find something to love about Fountaingrove.
-That’s 5-start living.
+That’s 5-star living.

 Alzheimer’s and Dementia-care are provided at Fountaingrove.